Dream On is about daring to dream, even if against one's better judgment.

 Forming a whole

-DREAM ON explores a new line in the Bonnefanten Collection and contemporary art.
-The exhibition links up with the first solo museum presentation by Małgorzata Mirga-Tas in the Bonnefanten.
+Dream On explores a new line in the Bonnefanten Collection and contemporary art.
+The exhibition links up with the first Dutch solo exhibibition by Małgorzata Mirga-Tas: This is not the end of the road.
 A key point is one of the most important works in her oeuvre: Re-enchanting the World, a series of twelve tapestries.
 The project is an attempt to expand on European art history and its visual idiom through scenes from the Roma culture.
-Mirga-Tas takes visual motifs from the West-European canon and then throws them open, adding a new storyline, which revolves around the importance of women in her community.
+Mirga-Tas (Zakopane, 1978) takes visual motifs from the West-European canon and then throws them open, adding a new storyline, which revolves around the importance of women in her community.

 Artists DREAM ON

-Morena Bamberger, Sofiia Dubyna, Ali Cherri, Otobong Nkanga, melanie bonajo, Hadassah Emmerich, Camille Henrot, Laure Prouvost, Alison Saar, Grayson Perry, Evelyn Taocheng Wang and Alia Farid Aristote Mago, Laura Lima, Antoine Berghs, Sandra Vásquez de la Horra, Alison Saar, Lee Scratch Perry, Marleen Rothaus, Danaë Moons, Marta Volkova & Slava Shevelenko and Patrick Van Caeckenbergh.
+Morena Bamberger, Sofiia Dubyna, Ali Cherri, Otobong Nkanga, melanie bonajo, Hadassah Emmerich, Camille Henrot, Laure Prouvost, Alison Saar, Betye Saar, Grayson Perry, Evelyn Taocheng Wang, Alia Farid Aristote Mago, Laura Lima, Antoine Berghs, Sandra Vásquez de la Horra, Lee Scratch Perry, Marleen Rothaus, Danaë Moons, Marta Volkova & Slava Shevelenko and Patrick Van Caeckenbergh.

 Header: Alia Farid, At the Time of the Ebb, 2019.
 Videostill.
 Collection Bonnefanten.
 Courtesy Alia Farid and Galerie Imane Farès, Paris